Control Flow

 - Both

-require the curly brackets and an error occurs if otherwise. - Permitted in some popular languages, the syntax below is supported in Ari:
+ifandelserequire the curly brackets and an error occurs if otherwise. - Permitted in some popular languages, the syntax below is supported in Ari:

 1 2 3 4

-- The above syntax is not recommended because it can cause unexpected behaviour if used incorrectly.
+if (a + b < 15) println "Less than 15"; else println "Not less than 15"; // This gets printed - The above syntax is not recommended because it can cause unexpected behaviour if used incorrectly.
 Apple's IOS had a security bug in 2014 that resulted because of this syntax being permitted in C++.
 More info here.

 while¶